puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

     }
 {% endhighlight %}

-Whenever an `apache::vhost` resource is declared, Puppet will add the contents of the `apache` class to the catalog if it hasn't already done so, and will ensure that every resource in class `apache` is processed before every resource in that `apache::vhost` instance.
+In the above example, whenever an `apache::vhost` resource is declared, Puppet will add the contents of the `apache` class to the catalog if it hasn't already done so and it will ensure that every resource in class `apache` is processed before every resource in that `apache::vhost` instance.

 Note that this can also be accomplished with relationship chaining.
 The following example will have an identical effect: